Rockaway Boulevard station: Station layout

 This station has two side platforms and three tracks.
 The center track is not used in revenue service.
 The A train stops here at all times; a shuttle train from Euclid Avenue to Ozone Park–Lefferts Boulevard also serves the station during late nights.
-During the summertime on weekends during the day, the station is the northern terminus of the Rockaway Park Shuttle train, which is extended four stations beyond its normal northern terminus at Broad Channel to here; they discharge passengers on the west (railroad north) and recruit passengers on the east (railroad south).
+In the summertime on weekends during the day, the station is also the northern terminus of the Rockaway Park Shuttle train, which is extended four stations beyond its normal northern terminus at Broad Channel to here; they discharge passengers on the west (railroad north) and recruit passengers on the east (railroad south).
 The platforms have beige windscreens and green and brown canopies.

 This is the outermost station from Manhattan that is shared by all A train branches.
 Just past the east end of the platforms, the line splits into two routes.
 Trains heading to Lefferts Boulevard continue east along Liberty Avenue, while those heading to the Rockaways diverge south to bypass Aqueduct Racetrack on an embankment before lowering to run at-grade towards Conduit Avenue, Howard Beach, Jamaica Bay, Broad Channel, and then the Rockaways.
 The next stop to the east (railroad south) is 104th Street for trains to Lefferts Boulevard and Aqueduct–North Conduit Avenue for trains to the Rockaways; northbound trains departing Aqueduct–North Conduit Avenue first stop at Aqueduct Racetrack before stopping at Rockaway Boulevard.
 The next stop to the west (railroad north) is 88th Street.

 Exits

 This station has two station-houses with the full-time one at the west (railroad north) end.
 Single staircases from each platform go down to the elevated station-house beneath the tracks.
 Inside are a turnstile bank and token booth.
 Outside of fare control, two staircases lead to either side of Liberty Avenue at Woodhaven/Cross Bay Boulevard.
+An ADA-compliant elevator runs from street level to the mezzanine and the northbound platform, where a platform-level fare control area has turnstiles and an AutoGate.
+An additional elevator runs from the mezzanine to the southbound platform.

 The other station-house at the east (railroad south) end is also elevated and beneath the tracks, but unstaffed.
 It contains two HEET turnstiles, a staircase to each platform, and two staircases to either side of Liberty Avenue at 96th Street.
 The wooden staircase landings have a high exit-only turnstile to allow passengers to exit the system without having to go through the station.